+Tori Addison

-Normandale Community College Attn: Jodee McCallum - Vice President of Human Resources and Equity 9700 France Avenue South Bloomington, MN 55431
+Associate Vice President of Human Resources

+Normandale Community College ADA Coordinator

+9700 France Ave S

+Bloomington, MN 55431

-Within 15 calendar days after receipt of the complaint, Jodee McCallum or her designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting or communication, Jodee McCallum or her designee will respond in writing, and where appropriate, in a format accessible to the complainant.
-The response will explain the position of the Normandale Community College and offer options for substantive resolution of the complaint.
+Within 15 calendar days after receipt of the complaint, the Associate Vice President of Human Resources Tori Addison or their designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting or communication, the Associate Vice President of Human Resources Tori Addison, or their designee will respond in writing, and where appropriate, in a format accessible to the complainant.
+The response will explain the position of Normandale Community College and offer options for substantive resolution of the complaint.

-If the response by Jodee McCallum or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the college President, Dr. Joyce Ester or her designee.
+If the response by the Associate Vice President of Human Resources Tori Addison or their designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to President Joyce Ester or her designee.

-Within 15 calendar days after receipt of the appeal, the college President Dr. Joyce Ester or her designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the college President Dr. Joyce Ester or her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, President Joyce Ester or her designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, President Joyce Ester or her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Jodee McCallum or her designee, appeals to the college President or her designee, and responses from these two offices will be retained by Normandale Community College for at least three years.
+All written complaints received by the Associate Vice President of Human Resources or their designee, appeals to President Joyce Ester or her designee, and responses from these two offices will be retained by Normandale Community College for at least three years.